-Guide to working overseas as an expatriate
+Guide to working abroad as an expatriate

 The right credit card can make working abroad even easier.